 Each column represents a day of the week

-Navigation controls at the top right side of the page allowing you to move between months
+Navigation controls at the top-right side of the page allow you to move between months

-This layout makes it easy to understand how shifts are distributed across days, weeks and months.
+This layout makes it easy to understand how shifts are distributed across days and weeks throughout the selected month.

 Creating New Shifts

-From the Scheduling page, you can create new shifts, allowing you to quickly adapt your schedule as operational needs evolve.
-Newly created shifts immediately appear on the calendar on their corresponding dates.
+From the Scheduling page, you can create new shifts, allowing you to quickly adapt schedules as operational needs evolve.
+Newly created shifts appear on the calendar immediately on their corresponding dates.

 Shifts Displayed on the Calendar